skysqlinc/skysql-docs/docs/Portal features/Infrastructure Upgrades.md

 ## Service Impact During Upgrades

-**Multi-node databases** (with high availability configurations) experience **no downtime** during infrastructure upgrades.
-The rolling upgrade process maintains continuous database availability and service connectivity.
+**MariaDB Server with Replicas** experience a brief service interruption while connections are cycled on the Load Balancer.

-**Single-node databases** will experience a brief downtime during the database restart, typically lasting 2-5 minutes.
+**MariaDB Server Single Node** will experience a brief downtime during the database restart, typically lasting 2-5 minutes.

 Infrastructure upgrades ensure your service continues to receive:
 - Security patches and vulnerability fixes
 - Performance improvements and optimizations
 - Continued support from cloud providers (AWS, GCP, Azure)